 Community Bank Exemptions

 While the Dodd-Frank Act allows the CFPB to exempt smaller financial institutions – including community banks – from its rules, it has been reticent to use this authority.
-Consequently, community banks which did not cause the problems the CFPB has sought to address are too often forced to comply with rules intended to target bad behavior by larger financial service providers.
+Consequently, community banks which did not cause the problems the CFPB seeks to address are too often forced to comply with rules intended to target bad behavior by larger financial services providers.
 Clearer statutory direction would help alleviate this burden.
-Arbitrary requirements that do not take into account the relationship-based community banking model will likely prevent community banks from serving many of these customers.
-This reduces consumer choice and ends up hurting the very consumers meant to be protected.
-Additionally, any regulations should not be overly prescriptive and deprive consumers of their ability to make financial services decisions.
+Arbitrary requirements that do not take into account the relationship-based community banking model reduce consumer choice and end up hurting the very consumers they are meant to protect.
+Additionally, regulation should not be overly prescriptive and deprive consumers of their ability to make financial services decisions.